kaplayjs/kaplay-site/guides/en/getting_started/starting.md

 ## Initialization

 All KAPLAY games start with the `kaplay()` function.
-This function makes avaible all methods and functions that you will use to create your game.
+This function makes available all methods and functions that you will use to create your game.

 ```js